TIP OF THE DAY: Make Thanksgiving Chocolate Bars Or Bark

 3. PLACE the baking sheet in the oven for 3-5 minutes until the chocolate just begins to soften.
 Don’t overheat or the bars will lose their shape.

-4. REMOVE from the oven, lift the parchment from the hot baking sheet and place onto the counter to cool.
+4. REMOVE from the oven, lift the parchment from the hot baking sheet, and place it onto the counter to cool.
 Once cooled, store in an airtight container in a cool, dry place.
 While bark will last longer, for gifting make it no more than 3 days in advance, and wrap it in plastic or foil before gifting.